 Eggs Benedict.
 It’s that meal that everyone likes to order at a breakfast establishment because it seems elegant and cultured, but with an ingredients list that is relatively simple, pronounceable, and short.
 Because it’s colorful.
 It comes in pairs.
 It’s cheerful.
 Its ingredients are named after countries (English muffins?
 Canadian bacon?).
 Basically, it’s a friendly, approachable meal that still seems European enough to be just slightly exotic to the American palate.

 Now, the poached eggs on the other hand…well, hopefully you already know how to poach eggs.
 Excellent!
 Go forth and poach!
 And…if you don’t…well, don’t be afraid to try it.
 Ree Drummond (The Pioneer Woman) has a great tutorial on it, though I must admit, I don’t find the swirling of the water particularly helpful.
 Personally, I find it easiest to get a pot of boiling water as hot as possible, crack in an egg, and then use a slotted spoon to help keep it together while it cooks for a moment or two.
 This is incorrect, I realize.
 The water is to be barely simmering, the eggs are to be completely fresh, or, if such eggs are not available, a poaching pan is to be used.
 I get it.
 I understand.
-I will try to get a poacher.
+I will try to get a poacher and correct my ways.
 In the meantime, I make this work.
-I’ve had poached eggs in a French boulangerie, so I know what they’re supposed to taste like – these are basically there.
+I’ve had poached eggs in a purportedly authentic (American) French boulangerie, so I’d like to think I know what they’re supposed to taste like – these are basically there.
 They just take a bit of extra babysitting.
 And sometimes they’re mildly disastrous.
 But, hey, if you lose one…throw in another!

 True story or not, Eggs Benedict is generally one of the best breakfast dishes you can make, in my humble opinion.
 It’s easy, relatively quick, inexpensive, and elegant.
 How many meals can you really say that about?
 So, what are you doing?
 Why are you still reading this?
 Go!
 Make hollandaise sauce!
-Make poached eggs!
+Poach eggs!
 Toast English muffins!
-Bask in the marvel that is Eggs Benedict!
+Bask in the culinary marvel that is Eggs Benedict!

 - 3 English muffins, sliced